moo-on/moo-on.github.io/_posts/2021-10-06-eclipse to Intellij Dynamic Web Project.md

 ---
 date: 2021-10-06

-title: "eclipse to Intellij Dynamic Web Project"
+title: "Eclipse to Intellij Dynamic Web Project"
 excerpt: "about the eclipse Project use to Intellij "

 categories: DevTool